-- 2. High intensity, shoreline residential, urban conservancy, rural conservancy: CUP, except as otherwise stated in this section. - 3.
-All designations: An SDP shall be required for barrier structures and other in-stream structures that have ecological restoration as the primary purpose. - B. Application Requirements. - 1.
-In addition to the general permit requirements, applications for breakwaters, jetties and groins shall include the following information: - a.
+- 1. Natural: prohibited, except as otherwise stated in this section. - 2.
+High intensity, shoreline residential, urban conservancy, rural conservancy: CUP, except as otherwise stated in this section. - 3.
+All designations: An SDP shall be required for barrier structures and other in-stream structures that have ecological restoration as the primary purpose. - B. Application Requirements. - $1. \hspace{0.5cm} In addition to the general permit requirements, applications for breakwaters, jetties and groins shall include the following information:\\$ - a.
 Reason for the project; - b.
 Type of construction; - c.
 Method of construction; - d.
 Direction of net long-shore drift; - e.
 Location of the barrier structure; and - f.
-Notification of affected property owners, to include at minimum, all property owners downdrift of the project in the drift cell, unless reviewed and approved otherwise by the county. - 2.
+Notification of a ffected property owners, to include a tminimum all property owners downdrift of the project in the drift cell, unless reviewed and a proved otherwise by the county. - 2.
 In addition to the general permit requirements, applications for weirs and other in-stream structures shall contain, at a minimum, the following: - a.
-Hydrogeological report (see Section 22.700.125), prepared by a licensed professional engineer, which sufficiently describes the project's effects on streamway hydraulics, including potential for redirection of the normal flow of the affected stream. - b.
+Hydrogeological report (see Section 22.700.125), prepared by a licensed professional engineer, which sufficiently describes the project's effects on streamway hydraulics, including potential for redirection of the normal flow of the affected stream.

+- b.
 Habitat surveys, prepared by a professional biologist consistent with Section 22.700.145, which sufficiently describes the project's effects on fisheries and wildlife resources. - c.
 Provision for erosion control, and protection of water quality and fishery and wildlife resources during construction. - d.
 Long-term management plans, which describe, in sufficient detail, provisions for protection of instream resources during construction and operation.
 The plan shall include a means for monitoring success. - C. Development Standards. - 1.
-When located waterward of the OHWM, barrier structures and other in-stream structures shall be allowed only where necessary to support: - Water-dependent uses. - b.
-Public access. - c.
+When located waterward of the OHWM, barrier structures and other in-stream structures shall be a llowed only where necessary to support: - a.
+Water-dependent uses. - Public access. - c.
 Public facilities or utilities. - d.
-Existing or restored natural features, with special emphasis on protecting and restoring priority habitats and species, but only where part of an approved restoration plan.

-- Structures shall be designed to protect critical areas, shoreline processes and ecological functions, fish and wildlife passage, natural character/scenery, and cultural resources, and shall provide for mitigation according to the sequence defined in Sections 22.300.100 (Critical areas and ecological protection) and 22.400.110 (Mitigation). - Structures shall be the minimum size necessary to achieve the intended purpose. - Floating breakwaters shall be utilized instead of solid fill breakwaters, except where proven infeasible.
-4. - 5.
-Consideration shall be given to avoiding or minimizing land use conflicts to properties adjacent to the proposed site, whether upstream/updrift or downstream/downdrift.
+Existing or restored natural features, with special emphasis on protecting and restoring priority habitats and species, but only where part of an approved restoration plan. - 2.
+Structures shall be designed to protect critical areas, shoreline processes and ecological functions, fish and wildlife passage, natural character/scenery, and cultural resources, and shall provide for mitigation according to the sequence defined in Sections 22.300.100 (Critical areas and ecological protection) and 22.400.110 (Mitigation). - 3.
+Structures shall be the minimum size necessary to a chieve the intended purpose. - 4.
+Floating breakwaters shall be utilized instead of solid fill breakwaters, except where proven infeasible. - 5.
+Consideration shall be given to a voiding or minimizing land use conflicts to properties adjacent to the proposed site, whether upstream/updrift or downstream/downdrift.